 - Setting up a business in New Zealand.

 The weather in New Zealand varies greatly throughout the country.
-Even though it’s such a small country it could be sunny and warm on the East Coast, and pouring with rain on the West Coast This is partly due to the chain of mountains running through the centre.
+Even though it’s such a small country it could be sunny and warm on the East Coast, and pouring with rain on the West Coast.
+This is partly due to the chain of mountains running through the centre.

 In winter, the average maximum temperature ranges between 10-15C (50-59F).
-The far north of New Zealand has an average temperature of 15C (59OF), and is the warmest part of the country throughout the year.
-In summer it’s not unusual for the temperature to be between the mid-20’s to early 30’sC (77-90OF).
+The far north of New Zealand has an average temperature of 15C (59F), and is the warmest part of the country throughout the year.
+In summer it’s not unusual for the temperatures to be between the mid-20’s to low 30’sC (77-90F).

 Best Places to Retire: Take a minute to discover yours

-Return from Retire to New Zealand to Successful Retirement Planning Home Page
+Return to Successful Retirement Planning Home Page